MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-sell-inventory-items-in-assemble-to-order-flows.md

 2. Reducing that quantity from the linked assembly order.
 3. Reserve the inventory quantity to make sure that it's picked and shipped for the order.

-## To sell inventory items in assemble-to-order flows
+## <a name="to-sell-inventory-items-in-assemble-to-order-flows" />To sell inventory items in assemble-to-order flows

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
 2. Create a sales order.
 To learn about creating sales orders, go to [Sell Products](sales-how-sell-products.md).